krzemin/fj/README.md

 val program = Program(classTable, main)
 ```

-We represent class table as `Map[TypeName, Class]` and have helper function `buildClassTable` which takes list of classes and returns class table built out of them.
+We have helper function `buildClassTable` which takes list of classes and returns class table built out of them. `Program` is just, following definition, paired class table with main expression to be evaluated.

 ### Type checker

-There are type-checking rules provided in *FJ* paper, which are straightworwardly implemented in package `fj.Types`.
+There are type-checking rules provided in *FJ* paper, which are implemented in `fj.Types`.

 Subtyping in *FJ* is reflexive and transitive closure of inheritance relation between classes.
 It can be decided only by looking at class table.
 Implementation of subtyping is given as recursive function at `fj.Types.isSubtype`.

 Main type-checking function is `fj.Types.exprType` which find concrete type of expression in given typing context *Γ* or indicates that expression is incorrectly-typed.
 Context *Γ* contains information about actual types of available variables and is represented as `Map[VarName, SimpleType]`.
-There is also auxilliary function `fj.Types.progType` which type-checks a whole program, ensuring that all classes, fields, methods are well-typed according to the typing rules and returns type of main expression.
+There is also auxilliary function `fj.Types.progType` which type-checks a whole program, ensuring that all classes, fields, methods are well-typed according to the typing rules, and returns type of main expression.

 ### CBV Evaluator

-In original *Featherweight Java* paper there was given reduction rules in form of so-called *operational semantics*, which doesn't precise the order of evaluation.
-When you try to implement expression evaluator you have to precise evaluation strategy.
+In original *Featherweight Java* paper there was given reduction rules for expressions in the form of so-called *operational semantics*, which doesn't precise the order of evaluation.
+When you try to implement expression evaluator you have to choose some evaluation strategy.
 In this repository we provided implementation with [call by value](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_value) semantics, which corresponds to that from full Java, where method's arguments are evaluated from left to right.

 From the *FJ* calculus point of view when some reduction error occurs (like trying to create object of unknown class or trying to invoke non-existing method), such configuration is called *stuck* and the evaluation cannot be continued.
 In this implementation we don't bother too much about error handling in the interpreter.
 When some error configuration is detected, we throw `RuntimeException` with appropriate error message, forgetting about result we computed so far.